jmfieldman/TheseusAndTheMinotaur/design/08-engine-architecture.md

   (simplified block shapes), entrance/exit door openings, diorama platform, and lantern pillars.
 Decoration layers are omitted.
 See [09 -- Content Pipeline](09-content-pipeline.md) §3.9.
-- All ~10 LOD meshes for a biome are held in VRAM simultaneously.
+- All ~10 LOD meshes for a biome are baked into the **overworld backdrop texture** (see §3.3.6).
+The meshes are also held in VRAM for use during zoom transitions when the backdrop is bypassed and geometry renders live.
 - Each LOD mesh is small enough (low voxel count, no decorations) that the combined memory footprint is manageable.